DuckLake

 SELECT * FROM 's3://us-prd-motherduck-open-datasets/who_ambient_air_quality/parquet/who_ambient_air_quality_database_version_2024.parquet';

-With this configuration, local compute can directly access or write data to your DuckLake (assuming appropriate credentials are configured).
-Data uploaded via local compute will appear in the MotherDuck catalog and be queryable as a standard MotherDuck database.
+With this configuration, your own compute can directly access or write data to your DuckLake (assuming appropriate credentials are configured).
+Data uploaded via your own compute will appear in the MotherDuck catalog and be queryable as a standard MotherDuck database.

 Performing metadata operations on a DuckLake

 DuckLake databases provide additional metadata operations for introspection and maintenance.
-These operations can be performed from both MotherDuck and local compute environments.
+These operations can be performed from both MotherDuck and your own compute environments.
 For example, you can list the snapshots backing your DuckLake.

 Current limitations